 SEPTEMBER 21 - ONLINE DISCUSSION.
-ZOOM INFORMATION WILL BE EMAILED TO REGISTRANTS.
 SEPTEMBER 25 - STUDY TOUR.
 TRANSPORTATION, BOXED LUNCH, AND AFTERNOON RECEPTION.
 MEETING PLACE WILL BE PROVIDED TO SUBSCRIBERS.

 The East End, lying east of downtown, south of Buffalo Bayou and the Houston Ship Channel, and north of the Gulf Freeway, got its start in the 1830s.
 Beginning in the 1850s, the construction of railroad lines divided the plain between Houston and the older town of Harrisburg, downstream on Buffalo Bayou, into subdistricts which are still visible today.
 The opening of the Houston Ship Channel in 1914 reinforced the patchwork pattern of differential development, attracting industry and manufacturing to the corridor between the ship channel and Harrisburg Boulevard.
 The East End is where Houston’s Mexican-American community took shape in the 1910s and 1920s.
 As industry moved out of the area, digital fabrication workshops and innovative entrepreneurial ventures have sought affordable space in the East End.
 The retreat of industry has also made it possible for the Buffalo Bayou Partnership to launch ambitious plans for reclaiming the banks of the bayou as public green space.

 Tuesday, September 21: Welcome to the East End!
 5:00–6:30 P.M.

 In preparation for the East End study tour, Kyle Shelton and Stephen Fox will set the stage with a lively Zoom discussion of the urban development of the East End.